-Command or

-Event Audit option access audited Information in extrainfo
+Event Audit option Command or access audited Information in extrainfo

 38 exec_procedure Execution of a Roles - Current active roles

 procedure Keywords or options - NULL

 Previous value - NULL

 Current value - NULL

 Other information - All input parameters

-• Proxy information - Original login name, if set proxy in effect
+Proxy information - Original login name, if set proxy in effect

-System procedures sp\add\resource\limit, sp\drop\time\range, sp\modify\time\range sp addalias is the master.dbo.syslogins name of the user who wants an alternate identity in the current database.
+$\begin{tabular}{ll} \textbf{System procedures} & sp\add\resource\limit, sp\drop\time\range, \\ sp\modify\time\range \\ \end{tabular}$

+SP_aadanas Description Allows an Adaptive Server user to be known in a database as another user.
+Syntax sp_addalias loginame, name_in_db Parameters loginame is the master.dbo.syslogins name of the user who wants an alternate identity in the current database. name_in_db is the database user name to alias loginame to.
-Description Allows an Adaptive Server user to be known in a database as another user.

-Syntax sp\addalias loginame, name\in\db

-name in db

-is the database user name to alias loginame to.
 The name must exist in both master.dbo.syslogins and in the sysusers table of the current database.

-There is a user named "albert" in the database's sysusers table and a login for a user named "victoria" in master.dbo.syslogins.
-This command allows "victoria" to use the current database by assuming the name "albert":

-sp\addalias victoria, albert

-• Executing sp\addalias maps one user to another in the current database.
-The mapping is shown in sysalternates, where the two users' suids (system user IDs) are connected.

-- A user can be aliased to only one database user at a time. - A report on any users mapped to a specified user can be generated with sp\helpuser, giving the specified user's name as an argument. - When a user tries to use a database, Adaptive Server checks sysusers to confirm that the user is listed there.
+Examples There is a user named "albert" in the database's sysusers table and a login for a user named "victoria" in master.dbo.syslogins.
+This command allows "victoria" to use the current database by assuming the name "albert": sp_addalias victoria, albert Usage • Executing sp_addalias maps one user to another in the current database.
+The mapping is shown in sysalternates, where the two users' suids (system user IDs) are connected. • A user can be aliased to only one database user at a time.
+A report on any users mapped to a specified user can be generated with sp_helpuser, giving the specified user's name as an argument.
+When a user tries to use a database, Adaptive Server checks sysusers to confirm that the user is listed there.
 If the user is not listed there, Adaptive Server then checks sysalternates.
 If the user's suid is listed in sysalternates, mapped to a database user's suid, Adaptive Server treats the first user as the second user while using the database.
 If the user named in loginame is in the database's sysusers table, Adaptive Server does not use the user's alias identity, because it checks sysusers and finds the loginame before checking sysalternates, where the alias is listed.

-Only the database owner, a system administrator, or a system security officer can execute sp\addalias.
+Permissions The permission checks for sp_addalias differ based on your granular permissions settings.
+Granular permissions enabled With granular permissions enabled, you must be a user with manage any user privilege.
+Granular permissions disabled With granular permissions disabled, you must be the database owner, a user with sa_role, or a user with sso_role.
+Auditing Values in event and extrainfo columns from the sysaudits table are: